 The stove can be banked up for extended burning.
 When burning solid fuel, empty the ashpan.
 Open air controls and let the fire burn brightly for a short period.
 Refuel and close both air controls, the exact setting required will depend on the fuel used and the chimney draw so some practice may be necessary.
-It may also be necessary to adjust the tertiary air cover plate on the back of the stove.
 To revive the fire, open the air controls until the fire is burning brightly de-ash if necessary and refuel.
 Set air controls as required.